Pair of Walnut Bedroom Tables

 Posted May 1 2018

-i came up with this plan in sketchup, trying different proportions of height, width, apron width, and drawer styles for a walnut
+I came up with this plan in Sketchup for some Walnut Bedside Stands in the Kyoto Style, trying different proportions of height, width, apron width, and drawer

-bedside table. it gives a good balance between looks and functionality, accenting the kyoto style, but not too extreme.
+styles for a Walnut bedside table.
+It gives a good balance between looks and functionality, accenting the tapered leg style, but not too extreme.

 to receive the dovetailed-stretcher that will span across the front of the piece to hold the base together.